ir-nlp-csui/etos/README.md

   * Initial dataset

 ## Acknowledgments
-* XXX v1.0 was built by M. Nirwan Samsuri, Arlisa and Ika Alfina, as the reseach project for Nirwan's master thesis at Faculty of Computer Science, Universitas Indonesia in 2022.
+* XXX v1.0 was built by M. Nirwan Samsuri for his master thesis at Faculty of Computer Science, Universitas Indonesia in 2022.

 ## References

-Please cite the following papers if you use this treebank for your project/publication:
+Please cite the following paper if you use this dataset for your project/publication:

-* Mukhlizar Nirwan Samsuri, Arlisa Yualiwati, and Ika Alfina.
-A Comparison of Distributed, PAM, and Trie Data Structure Dictionaries in Automatic Spelling Correction for Indonesian Formal Text.
+* Mukhlizar Nirwan Samsuri, Arlisa Yuliawati, and Ika Alfina. _A Comparison of Distributed, PAM, and Trie Data Structure Dictionaries in Automatic Spelling Correction for Indonesian Formal Text_.
 In the Proceeding of 2022 5th International Seminar on Research of Information Technology and Intelligent Systems (ISRITI) _(Accepted)_.

 ## Licence